MehmetAzizYirik/MAYGEN/README.md

 ```
 MAYGEN/$ mvn package
 ```
-This command will create jar file named as "MAYGEN-jar-with-dependencies" under the target folder.
+This command will create jar file named as "MAYGEN-1.7" under the target folder.

 ## Usage

-MAYGEN.jar can be run from command line with the specified arguments.
+MAYGEN-1.7.jar can be run from command line with the specified arguments.
 An example command is given below.

 The definitions of the arguments are given below:

 ```
-usage: java -jar MAYGEN.jar -f <arg> [-v] [-t] [-o <arg>] [-m] [-smi] [-sdf] [-sdfCoord]
+usage: java -jar MAYGEN-1.7.jar -f <arg> [-v] [-t] [-o <arg>] [-m] [-smi]
+       [-sdf] [-sdfCoord] [-h]

 Generates molecular structures for a given molecular formula.
 The input is a molecular formula string.

 For example 'C2OH4'.

-If user wants an output file, the directory is needed to be specified.
+If user wants to store output file in a specific directory, that is needed
-It is also possible to generate SMILES instead of an SDF file, but it will
+to be specified.
+It is also possible to generate SMILES instead of an SDF
-slow down the generation time.
-For this, use the '--smiles' option.
+file, but it slows downthe generation time.
+For this, use the '-smi'
+option.

  -f,--formula <arg>        formula (required)

  -v,--verbose              print message

- -t,--tsvoutput        		Output formula, number of structures and execution
+ -t,--tsvoutput            Output formula, number of structures and
-                       		time in CSV format.In multithread, the 4th column in
+                           execution time in CSV format.
+In multithread,
-                       		the output is the number of threads.
+                           the 4th column in the output is the number of
+                           threads.

  -o,--outputFile <arg>     Store output file

  -m,--multithread          Use multi thread

  -smi,--SMILES             Output in SMILES format

  -sdf,--SDF                Output in SDF format

  -sdfCoord,--coordinates   Output in SDF format with atom coordinates

+ -h,--help                 Displays help message

 Please report issues at https://github.com/MehmetAzizYirik/MAYGEN
 ```

 ```
-java -jar MAYGEN.jar -f C2OH4 -v -t -o C:\Users\UserName\Desktop\
+java -jar MAYGEN-1.7.jar -f C2OH4 -v -t -o C:\Users\UserName\Desktop\
 ```

 ## License